-In Canada, a Professional Practice Exam (PPE) for Engineering licensing is administered by PEO(Professional Engineers Ontario) and other provincial Engineering Associations including APEGA (Alberta), APEGS (Saskatchewan), APEGBC (British Columbia).
+In Canada, a Professional Practice Exam (PPE) for Engineering licensing is administered by PEO (Professional Engineers Ontario) and other provincial Engineering Associations including APEGA (Alberta), APEGS (Saskatchewan), APEGBC (British Columbia), for example.
 The National Professional Practice Exam (NPPE) is administered by Alberta and used everywhere except Ontario, Quebec and Saskatchewan, either in its original form or with some additional questions.
 The exam formats vary across Canada including essay and short answer questions, definitions; multiple choice and combinations of these formats.
-The NPPE itself consists of 100 multiple choice questions; in BC there is 100 multiple choice questions plus an essay question; in Ontario there is 4 law questions and 4 ethics with a mix of short and long answer questions.
+The NPPE itself consists of 110 multiple choice questions; in BC there is 110 multiple choice questions plus an essay question; in Ontario there is 4 law questions and 4 ethics questions with a mix of short and long answer questions.
 The exams are closed book and evaluate comprehension of Canadian law and ethics related to the profession of engineering.
 Additionally, an understanding of acts and regulations is expected.
 Exams vary in length, scheduling and transparent marking practices.

 As well as engineering, related fields also use Professional Practice Exams.
 Technicians, Technologists, Geoscientists and Architects write similar exams pertaining to law and ethics.

 Three textbooks are in general use and the exams are generally based on two of these.
 Candidates will use: